ishikawa-group/python_development/markdown/writing_script.md

 ### Advantages
 * When you execute this script, programs starts with `if __name__ == __main__:` part.
 * This is easier to read, because one can start reading code from main function part.
-* Other advantage of using `main` function is when `.py` file is read as the module file.
-If there is no `main` function, all the lines are executed when read as a module file.
+* Other advantage of using `main` function is when `.py` file is read as the *module file*.
+  - If there is no `main` function, all the lines are executed when read as a module file.
 But only non-main part is read when it is used as a module file.

 ### The other way
 * Often it is done to define `main` function and put it in the `if ... main:` part.